 Postdoctoral and Early Career Researcher Exchanges (PECRE)

-The main purpose of this funding is to support postdoctoral and early career researcher* exchanges.
+The main purpose of this funding is to support postdoctoral and early career researcher* exchanges with Europe, North America, China and India.
 Each exchange must be for a minimum of one month.
 Individuals from MASTS funded Institutions are invited to submit a funding application for eligible costs (restricted to economy travel and subsistence).

 Each PECRE application can be for a maximum of £7,500.
 Eligible costs are restricted to economy travel and subsistence at the agreed institutional rate.